-Windows, external doors and joinery

-Repair category 1
+Windows, external doors and joinery Repair category 1 Notes These generally appeared in fair order consistent with age.

-Notes There is a minor split section noted to the timbers to the kitchen window.
 Windows can be problematic and over time the operation of the windows can be affected and opening mechanisms damaged.
 It is therefore likely that maintenance/ repair will be required as part of an ongoing maintenance programme.
 Double glazed windows may be prone to misting/interstitial condensation which can be more evident and can change in certain temperatures/weather conditions.